Triply Robust Panel Estimators: Introduction

 Specifically, SC methods and related works \citep[see also][]{ben2023estimating, samartsidis2019assessing, brodersen2015inferring, hazlett2018trajectory, chernozhukov2018t, cattaneo2021prediction, ferman2016revisiting, hahn2017synthetic, kellogg2021combining} do not accommodate (i) complex assignment patterns and (ii) heterogeneous weights over time.
-Recognizing the complementary roles of SC-style balancing and outcome modeling, SDID achieves double robustness: bias vanishes if either unit imbalance or time imbalance is negligible \citep{arkhangelsky2019synthetic}.
-Augmented SC \citep{ben2018augmented} and related augmented-inverse-propensity approaches follow a similar spirit.
-However, SC and SDID are (i) not applicable to contexts where treatments may switch on and off; (ii) do not allow for a more flexible regression adjustment other than the two-way fixed structure. \cite{schenk2023time} also allows for some time weighting.
+Recognizing the complementary roles of SC-style balancing and outcome modeling, Augmented SC \citep{ben2018augmented} and SDID \citep{arkhangelsky2019synthetic} achieve double robustness: bias vanishes if either unit imbalance or time imbalance is negligible.
+However, SC and SDID are (i) not applicable to contexts where treatments may switch on and off; (ii) do not accomodate a more flexible regression adjustment other than the two-way fixed structure. \cite{schenk2023time} also allows for some time weighting.

-Models using interactive fixed effects, which under mild conditions can approximate any outcome model with sufficient factors (that is, a high rank model), can address some of the limitations of two-way fixed-effects models.
+Models using interactive fixed effects, which under mild conditions can approximate any outcome model with sufficient factors (that is, a high rank model), can address some of the limitations of TWFE models.
 Such approaches can perform well in moderate sample sizes when a low-rank structure (small number of factors) is a very good approximation, but the approaches ignore assignment mechanisms and often require strong conditions about the signal to noise ratio \citep{bai2009panel, moon2017dynamic}.
-TROP combines these ideas with synthetic control ideas: it leverages a regression adjustment such as a low-rank model.
+TROP combines these ideas with synthetic control insights: it leverages a regression adjustment such as a low-rank model.
 As a result, factor misspecification affects at most one of three channels, leaving the estimator consistent provided either unit or time balancing succeeds.

 We organize this paper as follows.
 In Section \ref{sec:setup} we introduce the main setup and estimator focusing on a single treated unit for expositional convenience.
 Section \ref{sec:numerical_illustration} presents a large collection of numerical studies calibrated to relevant empirical applications.
 Section \ref{sec:why_interactive} investigates the drivers of the superiority of the proposed TROP estimator, first in terms of features of the data to which we apply the methods, and second in terms of the features of the proposed estimator.
 Section \ref{sec:formal} formalizes the triple robustness properties of the estimator and discuss theoretical properties.
 Section \ref{sec:extensions} studies the estimator with multiple treated units, covariates and present algorithms for inference.
 Section \ref{sec:conclusions} concludes.